 The same year, the East-German DEFA film company gave her a small role in the movie The Council of the Gods.
 The Berliner Morgenpost critic wrote enthusiastically that she had a real talent for dancing and that her expressive face had an astonishing range of nuances.

-Ron Randell, they stayed together until his
+On her wedding 1957 with australian actor Ron Randell, they stayed together until his death in 2005 |

-Still in 1950, the REAL-Film press department presented her as a new discovery for the film The Third from the Right
+Still in 1950, the REAL-Film press department presented her as a new discovery for the film The Third from the Right.

 In it she appeared dancing the rumba with two stars on her nipples, which was still considered scandalous at the time.
 Similarly sparingly dressed, she also danced in Marriage for one night and another film.